The Owl House: Critical reception

 Kevin Johnson of The A.V.
-Club was critical of the series, stating that they were not "buying the developments between Amity and Luz," but praised Eda's character.
-Ben Bertoli wrote that Terrace and those working on the job had done a great job creating a fantasy world, and relatable characters, and predicted a "big animation fandom."
-Nick Venable wrote that fans of Gravity Falls and Steven Universe would love the series because the "otherworld-ness of the Boiling Isle[s] immediately asserts itself" while the show makes "relationships feel genuine and tactile," following in the footsteps of those shows.
-At the same time, Colin Hickson of Comic Book Resources praised the series, while noting that the opening of the series would give "any Gravity Falls fans a major sense of deja vu."
-Jade King of TheGamer described the show as a "groundbreaking queer adventure" that has broken boundaries in LGBTQ+ representation, noting how it builds off to She-Ra and the Princesses of Power and Steven Universe.
+Club was critical of the series, stating that they were not "buying the developments between Amity and Luz", but praised Eda's character.
+Ben Bertoli wrote that Terrace and those working on the show had done a great job creating a fantasy world and relatable characters, and predicted a "big animation fandom".
+Nick Venable wrote that fans of Gravity Falls and Steven Universe would love the series because the "otherworld-ness of the Boiling Isle[s] immediately asserts itself" while the show makes "relationships feel genuine and tactile", following in the footsteps of those shows.
+At the same time, Colin Hickson of Comic Book Resources praised the series, while noting that the opening of the series would give "any Gravity Falls fans a major sense of deja vu".
+Jade King of TheGamer described the show as a "groundbreaking queer adventure" that has broken boundaries in LGBTQ+ representation, noting how it builds off of She-Ra and the Princesses of Power and Steven Universe.
 King also said that the show could make sure "queer content isn't merely a footnote to the overall story" but ingrained into the show itself.
 In another review, King compared the series to Matt Braly's Amphibia, another Disney Channel animated series, noting their similar premise and characters, calling them "kindred spirits".

-Amy Mars of CBR noted that series such as Amphibia, Avatar: The Last Airbender, My Little Pony: Friendship Is Magic, She-Ra and the Princesses of Power, Teen Titans, Hilda, Star vs. the Forces of Evil, Castlevania, and Gravity Falls had some similarities with The Owl House.
-The first and second seasons currently hold a rating of 100% on Rotten Tomatoes.
+Ratings

+The Owl House was watched by approximately 375,000 viewers in the United States as of April 8, 2023, corresponding to a 0.12% rating in the P2+ demographic, up from 295,000 viewers (0.09%) on January 21, 2023.
+Historical daily ratings on Disney Channel have ranged from roughly 221,000 to 348,000 viewers in the P2+ category, with ratings between 0.07 and 0.11.
+Among adults aged 18–49, viewership has varied from approximately 65,200 to 143,500, with ratings between 0.05 and 0.11, while the P25–54 demographic has recorded audiences of 85,100 to 146,000.

+Whip Media, which tracks viewership data for over 1 million daily users worldwide through its TV Time app, calculated that The Owl House was the eighth top-rising show across in the U.S. based on the highest week-over-week growth in episodes watched during the week of June 13, 2021.
+JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, estimated that it was the sixth most-streamed series in the U.S. from October 10–16, 2022.
+Market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, reported that The Owl House was one of the most in-demand shows on Disney+ in December 2022.
+The series had 31.5 times the average demand for a television series, ranking third on the platform behind The Simpsons and The Mandalorian.